rbrigden/annc/README.md

-# HW0 of 11-364
+# annc

 ## Objective

-The original assignment set forth instructed students to implement a feedforward artificial neural network (ANN) in a relatively low level language or framework.
+Implement a feedforward artificial neural network (ANN) in a relatively low level language or framework.
-Although higher level scripting languages such as Python and Lua have wrapped heavily optimized libraries that perform the same functions, the goal of this assignment is to truly understand the theoretical underpinnings of feedforward neural networks by writing the routines from scratch (almost).
+Although higher level scripting languages such as Python and Lua have wrapped heavily optimized libraries that perform the same functions, it is important to implement these core routines from scratch to truly understand the theoretical underpinnings of feedforward neural networks.

 ## Implementation

-Although the original assignment suggested first implementing the network in the Cython language, I decided to move to straight C. I wanted to ensure that I would have the time to both implement and debug as well as experiment with improvements to the vanilla network.
-My implementation uses the GNU Science Library (GSL) to perform matrix operations and in some cases directly calls on the seminal BLAS library.
+This implementation uses the GNU Science Library (GSL) to perform matrix operations and in some cases directly calls on the seminal BLAS library.
 The code is broken up into three discrete modules as follows,

 __/network/network.h__ contains the core data structures and algorithms for the neural network.
 It also contains a set of activation functions and cost functions, as well as a set of matrix helper routines.